 Plating thickness, CASS, thermal cycle test, stone chip test are conducted at CYH's inspection test center.

-Cherng Yi Hsing Plastic Plating Factory CO., LTD. (CYH) is a nickel and chrome auto parts electroplating expert with 43-year of experience.
-There are three facilities with total size of 15,200 sq-ft and 22,000 sq-ft warehouse located in the U.S. that plays an important role communicating with automotive manufacturers and managing inventory to ensure client's great satisfactory.
+Cherng Yi Hsing Plastic Plating Factory CO., LTD. (CYH) is a nickel and chrome industrial plating expert with over 43 years of experience.
+There are three facilities with total size of 15,200 sq-ft and 22,000 sq-ft warehouse located in the U.S. that plays an important role communicating with manufacturers and managing inventory to ensure client's great satisfactory.
 With all 160 employees working in Taiwan, all products are shipped in-time.